certifaction/cli/README.md

 The available commands are:

 ```
 help                getting help about a command
+delete-access       remove Certifaction access to the file
+download            download and decrypt document from digital archive
+export              export data
 health              return the health of the Certifaction API
+info                return the metadata of provided file
 ping                ping the Certifaction API
 info                return the metadata of provided file
 prepare             prepare a document for signing
+qes check           returns whether the current user is QES enabled
 register            register a document
 sign                sign a document
 verify              verify a document
 revoke              revoke a document
+request cancel      cancel a signature request
+request cancel-all  cancel signing of the document
-request      request a document signature
+request create      request a document signature
+request edit        edit a signature request
+request list        list signature requests for a document
 user                return the authenticated user information
 server              starts the HTTP server

 ```